KenshiHH/EDTrackerUI/README.md

-Thanks to https://github.com/brumster/EDTracker2 for hosting the firmware and EDTracker binary.
+Thanks to https://github.com/brumster/EDTracker2 for hosting the firmware and EDTrackerUI binary.